jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - [@Blackboard]
 - [@LPlus]

-These five systems are chosen because they consist of popular e-learning applications in use by large parts of german higher education.
-Illias, Moodle and Open Olat are open source and free to use.
-Both Blackboard and LPlus are closed source and are paid products.
-Besides LPlus are all of them full LMS (learn management systems).
-Such learn management systems provide management of the complete e-learning process in one application.
-LMS allow for distribution of material, student exchange and provide a platform for educators to get in touch with their students.
-These systems also allow for way of assessing students.
-As universities in german higher often already have such LMS operative, using the integrated assessment tools becomes a seamless experience.
-While this sounds great in theory, the integrated assessment tools often lack in features or quality.

-I will measure the quality of all five tools based on their degree of fulfillment of the requirements I layed out earlier.
-As a baseline all these tool fulfil some of the specifications to the same degree and in the same way.
+These five systems consist of popular e-learning applications that are in use by large parts of german higher education. _Illias_, _Moodle_ and _Open Olat_ are open source and free to use.
+Both _Blackboard_ and _LPlus_ are closed source and are paid products.
+Besides LPlus, all of the products are full LMS (learn management systems).
+A learn management system provides management of the complete e-learning process in a single application.
+LMS allow for distribution of teaching material, exchange between students and provide a platform for educators to get in touch with their students.
+The systems discussed here also provide e-assessment features.
+Universities in german higher often have such LMS in operation.
+Using the integrated assessment tools becomes a seamless experience for these universities.
+While this sounds great in theory, the integrated assessment capabilities still need to be evaluated.
+We will measure the quality of all five tools based on their degree of fulfillment of the requirements and design principles we laid out earlier.

-All of them have user management with a respective permissions.
-Further, all of them rely on a browser to provide their services, thus being device agnostic and matching _the equal treatment requirement_.
+As a baseline all these tool are market ready products.
+All of them have user management with respective permissions and are actively maintained, laying a foundation for the _requirement of Protection of data, attributability and integrity_.
+Further, all of them rely on a browser to provide their services, thus being device agnostic, leveraging automation where it is possible and thus matching _the equal treatment requirement_ requirement.

 ## General validity

-As a starting point, all products allow a variaty of question types.
+All products allow a variatey of question types.
 Matching the first design principle.
-To completely match the _general validity requriremen_ exams need to be able to enforce per question time constrains.
+To completely match the _general validity requirement_ exams need to be able to enforce per question time constrains.
 Here only [@OpenOlat] and [@LPlus] can provide such a feature.
-The other systems allow for time constraints set on the whole exam, time limits on a question base is not possible.
+The other systems allow for time constraints to be set on the whole exam, time limits on a per question basis is not possible.

 ## Protection against contestation